Judicial appointments in Canada: Under Harper

 In February 2006, Prime Minister Stephen Harper's used an "Ad Hoc Committee to Review a Nominee for the Supreme Court of Canada" to interview Marshall Rothstein prior to his appointment.
 The committee had no power to veto the nomination, which was simply to allow for questions from parliamentarians.
 The Prime Minister maintained the final say on whom to recommend for appointment.

 In 2011, Harper again appointed two Supreme Court justices, Andromache Karakatsanis and Michael Moldaver, from a shortlist of 6 candidates unanimously approved by a multi-party committee of Conservative, Liberal, and New Democratic Party Members of Parliament.
 They each later appeared before hoc parliamentary committees, although the committee had no authority to approve or deny the appointments.

 In 2013, Harper appointed Marc Nadon as a member from Quebec.
 Due to controversy about the appointment, the federal government referred the constitutionality of the appointment to the Supreme Court of Canada.
 In their decision in Reference Re Supreme Court Act, ss 5 and 6, the Supreme Court quashed his appointment, concluding he did not meet the eligibility criteria provided in the Supreme Court Act.
-At the time, Chief Justice Beverley McLachlin called Harper to consult with her on the advisability of Nadon's appointment.
+At the time, Chief Justice Beverley McLachlin called Harper to consult with him on the advisability of Nadon's appointment.
 Harper refused to take the call and criticized McLachlin for making the call.
 Harper's comments were criticized by the legal community and a complaint was forwarded to the International Commission of Jurists in Switzerland.
 The ICJ concluded that McLachlin deserved an apology from Harper, but none had been given as of July 2014.